Thermodynamics and Criticality of Noncommutative RN-AdS Black Holes: - criticality and phase transitions

 This shows that the Van der Waals compressibility ratio $\chi$ can be recovered by sending $b$ to zero \cite{39}.
 To support such critical properties, we illustrate the $P$-$V$ diagram, as shown in Fig. (\ref{F41}).

-For a temperature $T$ above the critical value $T_c$, the system behaves like an ideal gas.
-The critical isotherm at $T = T_c$ is represented by an inflection point at the critical pressure $P_c$ and the critical volume $v_c$.
-For $T < T_c$, there is an unstable thermodynamic region.
-The $P$-$V$ diagram clearly looks like that of a Van der Waals fluid.
+At temperature $T$ above the critical value $T_c$, the system behaves like an ideal gas. in this way, the critical isotherm at $T = T_c$ is indicated by an inflection point at the critical volume $v_c$ and the critical pressure $P_c$.
+At $T < T_c$, there is an unstable thermodynamic region.
+The $P$-$V$ diagram clearly resembles that of a Van der Waals fluid.
 In addition, the new NC parameter $b$ influences the thermodynamic behaviors of the studied system.
 Indeed, when $b$ increases, the minimum value of the pressure $P$ also decreases for the same temperature $T$.
 This reveals that such a NC parameter has the effect of modifying the structure of the $P$-$V$ diagram.